User behavior and Cookie AcceptanceWhat influences whether users accept or decline your cookies?

-This blog is on the results of a study of user behavior and cookie acceptance on your website.
+This blog is on the effect of cookie warnings on your website.
 Results show that both the type of cookie warning and the type of user have significant effect on whether users accept or decline your cookies.

 If you regularly browse the internet, you probably already know what a cookie warning is.
 Almost all websites ask consent to place cookies on your internet session to better identify you for analytical and marketing purposes.
 These cookies are a form of data collection and thus fall under the GDPR.
 This means that websites are expected to ask active consent for placing cookies and to provide full information on how the gathered data is used.
 To date, however, many websites in the EU still have cookie warnings that are not fully GDPR compliant.
 While punitive measures are not common yet, they are a serious threat for businesses – especially after the expected new cookie directive will be published.